akotulu/nikon900arduino-motorizer/README.md

 [Youtube full preview](https://youtu.be/GD09Ut1_Xak)

 First Nikons where OK, but the new **firmware** is modified, doesn't zoom so far and removed take photo every X seconds from mobile apps.
-Good buy, but not what the specs sheet promotes, it goes to see, even in best interest you are forced to Vatikan agenda by powers in control.
+Good buy, but not what the specs sheet promotes, it goes to see, even in best interest you are forced to Vatican agenda by powers in control.
 Wake up!

 [License CC0](https://creativecommons.org/share-your-work/public-domain/cc0/)